jank324/8mm-film-scanner/README.md

 introduce project, why, I built it, what it can do, photo of the scanner, screenshot of the dashboard and sample scan

-## Full technical rundown
+## Detailed Technical Description

 Introduce every little technical detail on how the scanner is built and the software implemented

-## Run software on your own scanner yourself
+## Running this Software on your own Scanner

 Not tested because I have only one piece of hardware